 - Drink Water, normally - Drinking water helps to stabilize urine pH which can reduce the growth rate of gram negative bacteria if urine pH is too acidic.
 But to really affect most bacterial growth consider making your glass of water more alkaline by adding lemon juice or lemon barley.
 There are articles suggesting sufferers drink high amounts of water to flush bacteria out.
 But drinking gallons of water can be counter-productive and can even result in water intoxication.
 At that point we run the risk of upsetting our electrolyte balance by lowering sodium levels in the blood and causing brain cells to swell; this is a serious condition.

 - Avoid Cranberry products completely - Yes, this was mentioned in point two, but because Cranberry is still considered a remedy by many, it needed its own number.
 Cranberry introduces hippuric acid, and can make symptoms much worse by acidifying the urine in the bladder and encouraging bacterial growth.
-Claims made for Cranberry juice in relation to UTIs are now frequently discredited by independent trials.
+Claims made about Cranberry juice as a UTI remedy are now frequently discredited by independent trials.

 - Take a full body gender free approach to hygiene - Many women have probably seen articles telling them how to wipe the right way!
 While this is important, it's likely they already know how to do this and it probably isn't the cause of an infection.
 It's much more important for both men and women to exercise proper hygiene since bacteria can enter the bladder from many different sources.
 Wash hands in hot water and soap after toilet visits, handling raw meat, touching animals, touching door handles, handling raw foods or touching anything that may be contaminated by bacteria.

-- Ensure raw meats are thoroughly cooked to reduce bacterial risk - As many as 1 in 4 chickens on supermarket shelves in the United Kingdom have been found to contain the E.Coli super-bug.
-"The levels of resistant E.Coli that we have found are worrying." said Mark Holmes of the University of Cambridge.
-[Source]
+- Ensure raw meats are properly cooked to reduce bacterial risk.
+As many as 1 in 4 chickens on supermarket shelves in the United Kingdom have been found to contain the E.Coli superbug.

-- Regularly clean your surroundings - bacteria can grow on any surface, particularly kitchens and bathrooms.
-Regularly replace products that come in to contact with the body.
-Toothbrushes, make-up sponges, flannels, etc.
+- Regularly clean your surroundings - bacteria can grow on any surface, particularly in kitchens and bathrooms.
+Regularly wash products that come in to contact with the body such as oothbrushes, make-up sponges, flannels, etc.

-- Sexual hygiene - use appropriate protection around intercourse.
+- Sexual hygiene - use appropriate protection during intercourse with new partners.
 And remember that your partner's personal hygiene is just as important as your own.

-- Go to the toilet when you need to go - holding on to the point where it becomes painful can damage the bladder further.
+- Go to the toilet when you need to go - holding on to the point where it becomes painful can damage the bladder.

 - Learn as much as you can about yourself - E.Coli, Bladder infections & Cystitis can occur for many different reasons, some preventable and others manageable.
 When attacks occur try to establish the cause.
-Is it normally after sex, a medical operation, have attacks become more frequent with age?
-Is it after a night of heavy drinking?
-Try to find a pattern.
-The more you know about the cause of the infection, the better the chance of prevention.
+Is it ater drinking, after sex, after surgery, have attacks become more frequent with age?
+Look for a pattern.
 Idenfifying the type of bacteria present in an established infection also helps with treatment.
 Ask your doctor which bacteria are present or consider paying for a private urine culture test.

 - Talk about your problems - talking to trusted friends and family can help on many levels.
 50% of all women and 25% of all men will contract some type of urine infection at least once in their lifetime.
 It's not something to be embarrassed by.
 It is very likely others in your social group or family are also suffering in silence.